Robyy1/Robyy1/README.md

 - 👋 Hi, I’m @Robyy1
 - 👀 I’m interested in solving and creating my first game
-- 🌱 I’m currently learning Python, C++ and java
+- 🌱 I’m currently learning Python, C++ and java.
+I am now deciding to learn c# for indie style games
-- 💞️ I’m looking to collaborate ...
+- 💞️ I’m looking to collaborate With Cipp
 - 📫 How to reach me ...

 <!---